Qiskit/qiskit/doc/install.rst

     - download the tutorials: https://github.com/QISKit/qiskit-tutorial/archive/master.zip
     - uncompress the zip file
-    - move the content into the a new "tutorials" folder in the QISKit folder
+    - move the content into a new "tutorials" folder in the QISKit folder

 .. code:: sh